mkwong98/gbe-plus/README.md

+gbe-hd is a heavily cut version of gbe+ with the goal of replacing the HD pack feature with one which resembles the HD pack in Mesen.
+Many features are cut or broken in the process.
+This implementation of the HD pack feature is not compatible with existing GBE+ HD packs.
+Output to midi is added to the HD pack feature.

+From the original:
 # gbe-plus

 GB Enhanced+ is a DMG/GBC/GBA emulator and experimental NDS emulator.
 It is the successor to the original GB Enhanced project with a focus on enhancements and emulating as much of the Game Boy as possible.